 So … what to do?
 Increasingly I’ve been recommending one of two solutions for most of my clients.

-An alternative is Fathom – created by the one man web marvel Paul Jarvis.
-I’ve not used it myself, but they have a demo online (link in the notes) and it looks impressive and useful, and also privacy focused.
+An alternative is Fathom – created by the one-man web marvel Paul Jarvis.
+I’ve not used it myself, but they have a demo online and it looks impressive and useful, and also privacy-focused.
 A few more reporting capabilities than Plausible mean it is a more advanced fit for slightly larger clients.

-For anyone who needs a full featured replacement for Google Analytics, they could do worse than checking out Matomo … but it’s still massive, you’ll only use a fraction of it, and if I were you: I’d concentrate on the basics of what you actually need to know for your business.
+For anyone who needs a full-featured alternative to Google Analytics, they could do worse than checking out Matomo … but it’s still massive, you’ll only use a fraction of it, and if I were you: I’d concentrate on the basics of what you actually need to know for your business.

 Hope that helps – chat to you later.